What is a Bubble Study (or a PFO Test)?

 Embolism through a PFO can be a significant cause of stroke in young adults.
 Transcranial Doppler is one of the preferred modalities for quick and non-invasive identification and assessment of PFO.

-The PFO test with TCD is often called a “bubble test” or “bubble study”, because it involves the intravenous injection of micro-bubbles (air mixed saline).
+The PFO test with TCD is often called a “bubble test”, “bubble study”, or “agitated saline”, because it involves the intravenous injection of micro-bubbles (air mixed saline).
 Along with the injection, the Doppler signal is recorded with a TCD system, most often in the Middle Cerebral artery (MCA).

 In the event of an existing Patent Foramen Ovale, the air bubbles that are actually microemboli pass from the right heart to the left side through the open shunt.
 Therefore, the blood which is pumped out of the heart includes a mix of these air microemboli and reaches the cerebral circulation.